International Students

 Tuition protection for current and prospective students

-APIC confirms the requirements of the Tuition Protection Service (TPS) established by the Australian Government for overseas students.
-APIC also has tuition protection assurance arrangements in place for domestic students.
-These tuition protection arrangements assure current and intending students of APIC courses that lead to an APIC-issued AQF award that they will be offered a suitable alternative course or have unspent pre-paid tuition fees refunded if APIC cannot provide the course for which the student has paid.
+APIC complies with the Tuition Protection Service (TPS) requirements established by the Australian Government for overseas students.
+APIC also has tuition protection arrangements in place for domestic students.
+These arrangements ensure that current and prospective students enrolled in APIC courses leading to an AQF-recognised award will be offered a suitable alternative course or receive a refund of any unspent pre-paid tuition fees if APIC is unable to deliver the course.

 Cost of Living